niplav/site/turning.md

 #### Discrete Case

 A node splits in two or more, or two or more nodes get merged.
-If the then resulting graph isn't a path graph, it can be resolved with the method described above.
+If the then resulting graph isn't a path graph, it can be turned with the method described above.

 Further Questions